 - Selling you lower grade AS-IS condition containers as WWT (Wind & Water Tight)

 - They have no BBB page or BBB reviews

 Hopefully this helps get you started on the right path, now let’s get into how you can get your container.

-Shipping containers primarily come in two different sizes:
+Shipping containers primarily come in four different sizes:

 20 ft Containers